-The London Fire Brigade (LFB) is run by the London Fire and Emergency Planning Authority (LFEPA).
 We provide services across the whole of the Greater London area serving London's 8.2 million residents as well as those who work in, or visit the city.
 We cover 33 unitary authorities, all with specific political, social and geographic conditions, and are the only regional fire and rescue service in the country.

 We have 102 land fire stations and one river station.
-We operate a two shift; four watch system, resulting in over 400 points of service delivery.
-In 2014/15 we handled just over 171,000 emergency (999) calls and attended some 95,000 incidents in London.
-These included around 20,000 fires, just over 28,000 special services and around 46,000 false alarms.
+We operate a two shift; four watch system.
+In 2015/16 we handled just over 171,000 emergency (999) calls and attended 99,537 incidents in London.
+These included 20,775 fires, 30,066 special services and 48,696 false alarms.